Nowe Miasto, Płońsk County

 Nowe Miasto (/pl/) is a town in Płońsk County, Masovian Voivodeship, in east-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Nowe Miasto.

 The town has a population of 2,000.
 Its name means "new town".

+It was a county seat and royal town of the Kingdom of Poland, administratively located in the Masovian Voivodeship in the Greater Poland Province.